Cauayan, Isabela: Infrastructure

 In Cauayan, there is a difference in the adequacy of infrastructure facilities in urban and rural areas.
 Generally, the closer the area is to the main service center of the city, i.e. the Poblacion, the better are the facilities for production and distribution of goods and services.
 The analysis in this sector is based on the existing infrastructure facilities and those considered in the pipeline for 2002–2006 implementation.
 No projects are as yet programmed beyond 2006 in higher levels of government.

 Public Transport

 The existing infrastructure Provision for Transport of Cauayan is shown in Table 41.
 The city has a total of 512.27 kilometers of roads.
 Roads are classified into national, provincial, municipal/city and barangay roads including NIA access roads.
-All of the 18.16 kilometers of national roads are concrete roads while more than two-thirds of the 42.904 kilometers of Provincial roads are graveled and 17.86 kilometers of city roads are concrete roads, about 97.40% or 340.16 kilometers of barangay roads are gravel roads while the 56.40 kilometers of NIA access road is only 2.22% concrete.
+All the 18.16 kilometers of national roads are concrete roads while more than two-thirds of the 42.904 kilometers of Provincial roads are graveled and 17.86 kilometers of city roads are concrete roads, about 97.40% or 340.16 kilometers of barangay roads are gravel roads while the 56.40 kilometers of NIA access road is only 2.22% concrete.
 By type of pavement, the total of 512.27 kilometers of roads in the city, only 12.37% or 63.322 kilometers is concrete and 87.68% is graveled accounting to 448.948 kilometers.
 However, all settlement areas are provided with roads.